juancarlosjr97/university-peer-evaluation-automation/README.md

 The `Google Cloud Platform` project created the first time during the setup Part 1, can be used for multiple projects, in other words, you only need to create a `GCP` project once.

-## Update
+## Update to latest version

-TBC
+Regardless of the update, a GCP project does not have to be recreated, it can be reused.

-Regardless of the update, the GCP project does not have to be recreated.
+Due to limitations of Google App Scripts, to update the system follow the [second](#part-2-project-spreadsheet-setup) and the [third](#part-3-apps-script-project-setup) step to update the spreadsheet.

 ## Development